Last Updated on

 Read the flower reports

-In 2019, Keukenhof is open from March 21-May 19.
+Keukenhof is open for eight weeks.
 But every year the tulips bloom at slightly different times.
 That’s why we keep track of what’s going on in the fields by subscribing to a weekly flower update from Tulips in Holland.
 If you have flexibility in when you can visit the gardens, this will be a great help.
 Of course your trip dates may already be set, but it’s still nice to read what you can expect.

 Visit Keukenhof mid-week